mglambda/get-off-my-lawn/README.md

 define('DB_HOST', 'localhost');
 define('DB_USER', 'new_user');
 define('DB_PASS', 'password');
-define('DB_NAME', 'goml');
+define('DB_NAME', 'goml_db');
 ```

 4. Visit `https:://yourdomain.com/setup.php`.
-This will create a database if you didn't create one in step 3, provided the user has the necessary privileges, It also creates all the required tables in the database, along with some other stuff.
+This will create a database if you didn't create one in step 3, provided the user has the necessary privileges, It also creates all the required tables in the database, along with some other stuff and example content.

 5. Done.
 You can now visit `https://yourdomain.com/admin.php` to commit posts or to change the stylesheet of the website.
 You can add static pages by creating them as php files to the static/ folder.
 They will be linked in the navigation header automatically.
 Add posts by putting text files in the staging/ folder and commiting them in the admin panel.